Kitware/trame/docs/api/source/tools.www.rst

-wwww: Static Web Client generator
+Static Web Client generator
 ===================================================

 This small utility let you run a command line to generate a static directory that you can serve with Nginx/Apache for your trame application.

-You just need to provide the `--output` directory if you don't want to add to the current directory along with the list of module names that your application is using or plan to use.
+You just need to provide the `--output` directory if you don't want to add to the current directory.
+Then you can provide the list of module names that your application is using or plan to use.
+If no modules are provided, the executable will do a lookup in `trame.modules.*` and enable all of the them.
+The initialization order is not guarante.

 The following command line provide an example of what it could look like: